Muktar Kedir

-Muktar Kedir (Mutaar Kadiir; ሙክታር ከድር) is an Ethiopian politician who was President of the Oromia Region, the country's largest region, from 18 February 2014 to 20 September 2016.
+Muktar Kedir (Mutaar Kadiir; ሙክታር ከድር) is an Ethiopian politician who was President of the Oromia Region from 18 February 2014 to 20 September 2016.

 Early life and education

-Muktar was born in Jimma.
+Muktar was born in mekelle.
 He received a degree from the Ethiopian Civil Service College in law and studied at Azusa Pacific University, He received an honorary doctorate from Kyungwon University in South Korea in August 2014.

 Career

 Muktar joined the Oromo Peoples' Democratic Organization (OPDO) in the mid-1990s, and was appointed administrator of the Jimma Zone in 1999, serving in the post until 2003.
 From 2008 to 2010 he served as Vice-President of the Oromia Region; muktar transformed the regions agriculture center, horticulture and expanded education into the faucet of the countries rural area under his presidency.
 He encouraged small business through government driven loan to micro enterprises and tried to solve the overwhelming unemployment of the youth.
 The region scored double digit economic development under his administration.
 In 2010 he was appointed Head of the Office of the Prime Minister and Minister for Cabinet Affairs.

 From 2012 to 2014 he was one of the country's three deputy prime Ministers, serving with Debretsion Gebremichael and Demeke Mekonnen, considered "a loyal politician and trusted ally of Prime Minister Hailemariam Desalegn" was appointed minister for the civil service.